Angelo942/gdb_plus/README.md

 ## Breakpoints

 Breakpoints have three main features:
-* if the address is smaller than 0x10000 the address will immediately be interpreted as relative for PIE binaries
+* if the address is smaller than the size of the binary the address will immediately be interpreted as relative for PIE binaries.
-* you can use a symbol name instead of an address such as `"main"` or `"main+0x12"` (so far only supported for binary and libc)
+* you can use a symbol name instead of an address such as `"main"` or `"main+0x12"` (so far only supported for binary and libc).
 * you can set callbacks to be executed when the breakpoint is reach and may choose to let the process continue after the execution.
     * If multiple callbacks are set on the same address they will be executed in a LIFO order.